SimVascular/svFSIplus/README.md

 <h1 id="building"> Building svFSIplus from Source </h1>

-The svFSIplus source code can be downloaed and built on computers running MacOS and various Linux operating systems.
-The Windows operating system is currently not supported.
+The svFSIplus source code can be downloaed and built on computers running MacOS and other Linux operating systems.
+Builds are most commenly done for MacOS and Ubuntu.

+**The Windows operating system is currently not supported.**

 <h2 id="building_build"> Build Process </h2>